microsoft/skype-sync/README.md

 import Sync, { InitContext } from 'skype-sync';
 ```

-3. Make sure to setup initialization handlers to accomondate for your UI.
-It will be called when Skype Sync is ready to be used, it will also contain Initialization Context.
+3. Make sure to setup initialization handlers to accomodate for your UI.
+It will be called when Skype Sync is ready to be used and it will contain Initialization Context.

 ```ts
 Sync.initHandler = (context: InitContext) => {